syncfusion-content/flutter-docs/Flutter/pyramid-chart/chart-title.md

 You can define and customize the Chart title using [`title`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfPyramidChart/title.html) property of [`SfPyramidChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfPyramidChart-class.html).
 The [`text`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartTitle/text.html) property of [`ChartTitle`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartTitle-class.html) is used to set the text for the title.

-Following properties are used to customize its appearance.
+Following properties can be used to customize its appearance.

 * [`backgroundColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartTitle/backgroundColor.html) - used to change the background color.
 * [`borderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartTitle/borderColor.html) - used to change the border color.